nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 #### Housing and socioeconomic status, were important factors for who was most at risk during Ida

-Most of the NYC people who died during Ida died in unregulated basement apartments. <a href="https://www.cambridge.org/core/journals/disaster-medicine-and-public-health-preparedness/article/immediate-injury-deaths-related-to-the-remnants-from-hurricane-ida-in-new-york-city-september-12-2021/69BD8C527FD016A2CAC703C7023B2251">They were mostly Asian (71%) and born outside the U.S (71%).</a> New Yorkers who live in these basement apartments may have limited housing options due to high housing costs.
+Most of the people in NYC who died during Ida died in unregulated basement apartments. <a href="https://www.cambridge.org/core/journals/disaster-medicine-and-public-health-preparedness/article/immediate-injury-deaths-related-to-the-remnants-from-hurricane-ida-in-new-york-city-september-12-2021/69BD8C527FD016A2CAC703C7023B2251">They were mostly Asian (71%) and born outside the U.S (71%).</a> New Yorkers who live in these basement apartments may have limited housing options due to high housing costs.
 These deaths from Ida reflect how a housing crisis makes people more vulnerable to the health burden of the climate crisis.
 This disproportionately affects immigrants and New Yorkers living in poverty.

 ### Both coastal and rainfall flooding are increasing in NYC...